top of page

 I first discovered Cincy Girls Who on Instagram sometime in the summer of 2022.
 I remember seeing a post about what I think was one of the very first walks.
 I was so bummed because I couldn’t make the first several walks due to prior commitments.
 So when a free weekend finally came along, I was genuinely excited that I could finally show up.

 At that time in my life, things felt a little off.
 I had just switched to working remotely full-time right as everyone else seemed to be going back into their offices.
 I was lonely.
-I wanted deeper friendships (quality over quantity) and I didn’t feel like I had that locally.
+I wanted deeper friendships (quality over quantity), and I didn’t feel like I had that locally.
 I also felt this strange void, watching friends get promoted, move abroad, or have babies while I had just made a career switch into a very entry-level role.
 I knew I needed connection, but more importantly, I needed purpose.

 Taking That First Step